 - Name and address of the institution.
 If the institution has more than one campus, the information must be related to the appropriate campus.
-Note: Only courses offered by a chemistry department with a program approved by the American Chemical Society will be considered for possible transfer to F&M. Approved programs are listed at the American Chemical Society web site (www.acs.org).
+Note: Only courses offered by a chemistry department with a program approved by the American Chemical Society will be considered for possible transfer to F&M. Click here for a list of the American Chemical Society's approved programs.

 - An official document from the institution that provides descriptions of each course and their place in the chemistry major; e.g., a course catalog.
 A printed copy, a copy in pdf format, or the institution’s official URL for the catalog are normally acceptable.

 - An official copy of the pending summer school course schedule that indicates the duration of the summer sessions and the meeting times for lecture and laboratory sessions for each course.
 A printed version, a copy in pdf format, or the institution’s official web site with the information are normally acceptable.
 (Small excerpts of any document will probably not be sufficient.)

 - The summer course syllabi for lectures with topics and textbook information and summer syllabi for the laboratory with lists of experiments and associated schedule.
 If such documents are not available for the upcoming summer sessions, then documents from the previous year’s summer session courses might be sufficient.
 Syllabi from the academic year are normally not acceptable.

 - An F&M Department Approval Form for courses taken at accredited institutions other than F&M, which is available in the Registrar's Office.